-Various studies provide support for the biological plausibility of the link between an increase in pro-inflammatory mediators and neural remodeling.
-It is known that cytokines and their receptors are constitutively expressed by neurons in the central nervous system, and even in normal or pathological states, these cytokines act on neurons (Kishimoto et al., 1994).
+Various studies provide support for the biological plausibility of the link between an increase in pro-inflammatory mediators and abnormal neural remodeling.
+It is known that cytokines and their receptors are constitutively expressed by neurons in the central nervous system, and even in normal or pathological states, these cytokines can be produced by individual cells and act on neurons.
+At the tissue level, the collective action and distribution of the cytokines can influence the overall inflammatory response within the brain tissue, impacting its function (Kishimoto et al., 1994).
 One important factor in the pathogenesis of neurotoxicity is the overexpression of pro-inflammatory mediators, or Th1-type, cytokines.
-These cytokines bind to their receptors to induce a conformational change, which triggers the activation of intracellular signaling pathways that alter cell structure and function (Mousa and Bakhiet, 2013).
+These cytokines bind to their receptors to induce a conformational change, which triggers the activation of intracellular signaling pathways that alter cell structure and function (Mousa and Bakhet, 2013).
 Several sources have reported a change in physical and electrophysiological properties of neurons in either whole-brain samples, specific brain regions such as the hippocampus or dentate gyrus, or neuronal cell cultures in response to increased expression of cytokines (Jenrow et al., 2013; Fan and Pang, 2017; Wong et al., 2004).
-The main cytokines presenting detrimental effects are IL-1 $\beta$ , TNF- $\alpha$ , and IL-6, which can cause alterations in neuronal architecture such as morphological changes in dendrites and synapses (Tang et al., 2017; Cekanaviciute et al., 2018; Shi et al., 2017).
+The main cytokines presenting detrimental effects are IL-1 β , TNF- α , and IL-6, which can cause alterations in neuronal architecture such as morphological changes in dendrites and synapses (Tang et al., 2017; Cekanaviciute et al., 2018; Shi et al., 2017).
 Many studies have also reported decreased proliferation and differentiation in progenitor cells, inhibited neural stem cell differentiation and decreased neurogenesis following increases in cytokines (Zonis et al., 2015; Wong et al., 2004; Tang et al., 2017).
 IL-6 can affect neurogenesis through various distinct mechanisms.
 One mechanism is through the stimulation of hypothalamic-pituitary-adrenal axis, which then increases circulating glucocorticoids.
 These steroids can then inhibit cell proliferation and neurogenesis in the dentate gyrus (Turnbull and Rivier, 1999; Gould et al., 1992; Cameron and Gould, 1994).
-Decreased neurogenesis in the hippocampus is also well documented as a result of pro-inflammatory mediators, and one possible mechanism for this detrimental effect is through the interaction of IL-1 $\beta$ and orphan nuclear receptor, TLX.
-This receptor is required to maintain the neural precursor cell pool in neurogenic brain regions, and it has been shown that IL-1 $\beta$ can reduce the expression of TLX and consequently cell proliferation (Ryan et al., 2013).
-TNF- $\alpha$ affects neuronal fate by interacting with its receptor, TNFR1, which is expressed on neural stem cells.
-It has been reported that TNFR1-mediated signaling pathway inhibits growth therefore, a reduction in neuron production after TNF- $\alpha$ injection (Chen and Palmer, 2013).
+Decreased neurogenesis in the hippocampus is also well documented as a result of pro-inflammatory mediators, and one possible mechanism for this detrimental effect is through the interaction of IL-1 β and orphan nuclear receptor, TLX.
+This receptor is required to maintain the neural precursor cell pool in neurogenic brain regions, and it has been shown that IL-1 β can reduce the expression of TLX and consequently cell proliferation (Ryan et al., 2013).
+TNF- α affects neuronal fate by interacting with its receptor, TNFR1, which is expressed on neural stem cells.
+It has been reported that TNFR1-mediated signaling pathway inhibits growth therefore, a reduction in neuron production after TNF- α injection (Chen and Palmer, 2013).
 A clear mechanistic relationship has not yet been established, although it is accepted that pro-inflammatory mediators can alter the structure and function of neurons.